academiacentral-org/edx-theme/README.rst

 .. _Open edX Official Custom Theming Documentation: https://edx.readthedocs.io/projects/edx-installing-configuring-and-running/en/latest/configuration/changing_appearance/theming/create_theme.html

 Note that this repository is private and therefore requires the use of Deployment Keys, `located here <https://github.com/academiacentral-org/edx-theme/settings/keys>`_.
-For more information about adding / modifying GitHub deployment keys see:

-.. _Generating a new SSH key and adding it to the ssh-agent: https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
+For more information about adding / modifying GitHub deployment keys see `Generating a new SSH key and adding it to the ssh-agent <https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent>`_.

-Also note that deployment keys are typically created inside the .ssh folder of the destination Linux server.
+Deployment keys are typically created inside the .ssh folder of the destination Linux server.

-The configuration files for the original Bitnami Open edX platform are also archived in this repository.
-These files are for reference purposes only.
+**The configuration files for the original Bitnami Open edX platform are also archived in this repository.
+These files are for reference purposes only.**

 Usage
 -----